Mordechay Lewy

-Mordechay Lewy (born 15 May 1948) is a seasoned Israeli diplomat who served as Israel's Ambassador to the Holy See between 12 May 2008 and 31 July 2012.
+Mordechay Lewy (born 15 May 1948) is an Israeli diplomat who served as Israel's Ambassador to the Holy See between 12 May 2008 and 31 July 2012.
 Twice married and the father of three, Lewy joined the Israeli Ministry of Foreign Affairs in 1975.
 His nomination as Ambassador to the Holy See in May 2008 followed postings to Bonn, Stockholm and Berlin, where he served as the first Consul General after the Unification from 1991 to 1994.
 In 2000 he returned there as the embassy DCM.
 His first ambassadorial assignment was to Bangkok and Phnom Penh during the years 1994 to 1997.
 Lewy also served as the Jerusalem Municipality Mayor's Special Advisor for Religious Communities (i.e. Muslim and Christian communities) in a 4-year assignment between 2004 and 2008.

-Lewy is a widely published scholar on Jewish-Catholic/Israeli-Vatican relations and in history of pilgrimages to the Holy Land.
+Lewy is a published scholar on Jewish-Catholic/Israeli-Vatican relations and in history of pilgrimages to the Holy Land.
 He has a special interest in turning the taboos into a subject of historical research.
-He initiated recently an international colloquium "Into the skin" on 5–6 December 2011, dedicated to this topic at the campus of the Urbaniana University affiliated to the Vatican.
+He initiated an international colloquium "Into the skin" on 5–6 December 2011, dedicated to this topic at the campus of the Urbaniana University affiliated to the Vatican.
 His interest in medieval history and the history of Jerusalem began during his studies at the Hebrew University in Jerusalem.
-After the end of his tenure to the Holy See, he applied for early retirement in order to pursue Doctoral research (towards his PhD) in the field of Medieval Cartography.
+After the end of his tenure to the Holy See, he applied for early retirement in order to pursue Doctoral research in the field of Medieval Cartography.